Regression Psychology: Exploring The Defense Mechanism Of Regression

 See a mental health therapist or psychologist

 Cognitive-behavioral therapy (CBT) can help people with regression manage stressors and develop healthier coping skills and mechanisms.
-For individuals with some of the underlying conditions that contribute to regression, including depression and borderline personality disorder, CBT can be effective in reducing those possible symptoms.
+For individuals with some of the underlying conditions that contribute to regression, including depression and borderline personality disorder, CBT or dialectical behavior therapy (DBT)may be effective in reducing those possible symptoms.

 Online therapy for regressive behavior